Wearing face mask in schools

 To make sure schools are as safe as possible, the Victorian Government will invest up to $45 million for enhanced cleaning that will occur every day at every government school across the state for all of Term 2 and Term 3.

-This will help to reduce the spread of viruses and germs in schools and will include the cleaning of frequently used high-touch surfaces.
+This will help to reduce the spread of viruses and germs in schools and will include the cleaning of surfaces that are frequently touched, such as tables, door handles and toilets.

 This will provide progressive cleaning of high-touch points and other surfaces throughout the day, requiring an additional six hours of cleaning per day (for an average-sized school).

 Use of playground equipment and cleaning

-- can make playground equipment available for children during school hours.
-However, children should practice hand hygiene before and after use.
-Playgrounds should be wiped down as part of enhanced cleaning where practical.
+- schools can make playground equipment available for children during school hours.
+However, children should practice hand hygiene before and after use

 Children should not drink directly from drinking fountains at this time.
 Taps may be used to refill water bottles.

-Your child should bring their own water bottle for use (and refilling) at school.
+Your child should bring their own water bottle to use, and refill, at school.

 Changes to routine care or emergency first-aid

 Staff will follow the schools standard precautions including hand hygiene when providing routine care or first-aid assistance to children.
 This includes when they need to come into physical contact with a child (for example: the use of gloves for nappy changing, assisting with toileting or feeding, attending to a cut or disposing of a child's tissue).